-Following many years of consultation, negotiation and political horse-trading, far-reaching reforms to the European patent system are on the verge of being implemented.
+Following many years of consultation, negotiation and political horse-trading, far-reaching reforms to the European patent system are close to being implemented.
 For the first time, the new unitary patent (UP) would allow patents to be obtained in Europe with a degree of pan-European scope.
 In parallel, the new Unified Patent Court (UPC) would enable UPs to be enforced across much of Europe on a one-stop-shop basis.
 Importantly, however, the jurisdiction of the UPC would not be confined to the new UPs, as existing European patents would also be within its remit.
 These reforms would therefore have a significant impact on patent litigation in Europe.

 The establishment of a Europe-wide patent jurisdiction has been a long-standing ambition.
 The prospect of only having to litigate a single patent in a single court, and all attendant efficiencies and cost savings, is attractive to patentees that currently have to litigate in multiple European countries to enforce their rights.
 Indeed, a number of attempts have been made over the years to bring such a system about, including the Community Patent Convention (1975) and the proposed European Patent Litigation Agreement (2004).
 However, none of these previous projects managed to gain acceptance.
 Each of them struggled in one way or another to balance the competing interests of the European Union and its Member States, while at the same time accommodating the existing system under the European Patent Convention (EPC).
 It is against this chequered history that the UP and UPC have emerged.